 This section provides external links for further advice from our partner agencies on how to prepare for storms and high winds.

-- See the Met Office: Severe Gales page (external link) for advice on how to stay safe and protect your property
+- See the Met Office: Stay safe in a storm (external link) for advice on how to stay safe and protect your property